Modality:

 The effectiveness of acupuncture depends on how well the body responds to treatment.
 Staying hydrated before and after a session helps maintain smooth energy flow, while eating a light meal prevents dizziness.
 A consistent acupuncture schedule allows cumulative benefits to take effect, making regular sessions more impactful.

-Avoiding alcohol and caffeine before treatment prevents overstimulation of the nervous system, ensuring acupuncture works efficiently.
+Avoiding alcohol and caffeine before treatment helps prevent overstimulation of the nervous system, ensuring acupuncture works efficiently.
 Engaging in mindfulness, yoga, or breathing exercises enhances relaxation and extends the session’s benefits.
 Adopting a holistic approach to acupuncture, including proper nutrition and stress management, maximizes the healing potential of each session.

 Should You Take a Break from Acupuncture?